 - i.
 Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
-This also enables diversification and thus the avoidance of concentration risk.
+This also enables diversification and thus the avoidance of "concentration risk".
 The Council utilises the LAS Creditworthiness Methodology, whereby banks' ratings are monitored on a real time basis with knowledge of any changes notified electronically as the agencies notify modifications.
-The Council has clearly stipulated its creditworthiness policy at 2.2.8 (b) below. - ii.
+The Council has clearly stipulated its creditworthiness policy at 2.3.8 (b) below. - ii.
 Ratings will not be the sole determinant of the quality of an institution, as it is important to continually assess and monitor the financial sector in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets, and the Council will engage with its treasury advisers to maintain a monitor on market pricing. - iii.
 Other information sources will include the financial press, share prices and other such information pertaining to the banking sector, in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - iv.
-The Council has defined the types of financial investment instruments that are authorised for use and these are classified as either "specified" or "non-specified" (see Appendix 3):

-- Specified Investments are those with a high level of credit quality, subject to a maturity limit of one year, and not defined as capital expenditure.
-Only minimal reference is given to specified investments in the Annual Investment Strategy, and they will generally be used for cash-flow management. - Non-specified investments are all those not meeting the criteria for specified investments above, ie. those with less high credit quality, for periods in excess of one year, or are more complex instruments, eg. property funds, which require greater consideration by Members and officers before being authorised for use.
+The Council has defined the types of financial investment instruments that are authorised for use and these are classified as either "Specified Investments" or "Non-Specified Investments" (see Appendix 3): - Specified Investments are those with a high level of credit quality, subject to a maximum maturity limit of one year (365 days), and not defined as capital expenditure.
+Only minimal reference is given to specified investments in the Annual Investment Strategy, and they will generally be used for cash-flow management. - Non-Specified Investments are all those not meeting the criteria for specified investments above, ie. those with a lower credit quality, for periods in excess of one year (365 days), or more complex instruments, eg. property funds, which require greater consideration by Members and officers before being authorised for use.
+Once an investment is classified as non-specified it remains non-specified through to maturity, ie. an 18 month deposit would still be a non-specified investment even when it had only 11 months left until maturity.
 If used, non-specified investments will tend to be used for the longer-term investment of core-balances.
-Appendix 3 also sets out: - The advantages and associated risk of investments under the non-specified category. - The upper limit to be invested in each non-specified category. - Those instruments best used only after consultation with the Council's treasury advisers. - v.
-Investment counterparty limits for 2019/20 will generally be £3m per individual counterparty, however a higher limit of £4m per Money Market Fund is considered prudent since such funds are already by definition highly diversified investment vehicles.
+Appendix 3 also sets out: - The advantages and associated risk of investments under the non-specified category;

+- The upper limit to be invested in each non-specified category; - Those instruments best used only after consultation with the Council's treasury advisers. - v.
+Investment counterparty limits for 2020/21 will generally be £3m per individual counterparty, however a higher limit of £4m per Money Market Fund is considered prudent since such funds are already by definition highly diversified investment vehicles.
+No limit is placed on deposits with the Debt Management Office (DMO), since these represent lending to the UK Government.
 The CFO has delegated authority to amend investment limits as he sees fit, and will report any such amendments to Cabinet for information as part of the next quarterly Treasury Management Report following the change.